Find Schools

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In 2016, there was an estimated number of 110,000 jobs in the United States for Automotive and Watercraft Service Attendant.
+There were about 110,000 jobs for Automotive and Watercraft Service Attendant in 2016 (in the United States).
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 11,700 new jobs for Automotive and Watercraft Service Attendant by 2026.
-Due to new job openings and attrition, there will be an average of 20,000 job openings in this field each year.
+The BLS estimates 20,000 yearly job openings in this field.

 undefined